John S. Hall: Early bands

-Over the objections of the band, Board released the You Suck single with a pornographic album cover.
+Over the band's objections, Board released the You Suck single with a pornographic album cover.
 The single was not a commercial success, and the band broke up shortly after its release.

 King Missile

 In 1985, Hall began presenting his work at open mic poetry readings.
 After three shows, he became a "featured" poet at the Backfence, a performance space in Manhattan's East Village.
-In 1986, feeling that "20 minutes of me reading poetry would be totally boring"," Hall asked his guitarist friend Dogbowl to augment his performances with original music.
-Dogbowl agreed, and with the addition of bassist Alex DeLaszlo, drummer R.B.
-Korbet, and xylophonist George O'Malley, King Missile (Dog Fly Religion) was born.
+In 1986, feeling that "20 minutes of me reading poetry would be totally boring", Hall asked his guitarist friend Dogbowl to augment his performances with original music.
+Dogbowl agreed, and, with the addition of bassist Alex DeLaszlo, drummer R. B. Korbet, and xylophonist George O'Malley, King Missile (Dog Fly Religion) was born.
 The band released two albums on the Shimmy Disc label, 1987's Fluting on the Hump and 1988's They, and then dissolved because Dogbowl wanted to pursue a solo career.

 After Dogbowl's departure, Hall asked Bongwater guitarist Dave Rick to help him put together a new band.
 Rick recruited multi-instrumentalist Chris Xefos, and Hall retained They drummer Steve Dansiger.
 Hall dubbed the new lineup King Missile, dropping the parenthetical "Dog Fly Religion" subtitle "since that was [Dogbowl's] idea."
-In late 1989 and early 1990, the band recorded the album Mystical Shit, and in 1990 released it on Shimmy Disc.
+The band recorded the album Mystical Shit in late 1989 and early 1990 and released it in 1990 on Shimmy Disc.
 On the strength of the single "Jesus Was Way Cool", the album hit #1 on the CMJ charts, and the band was signed by a major label, Atlantic Records.
 This series of events led Hall to make a habit of joking, "'Jesus' got me signed to Atlantic Records."
-Shortly after getting signed, Hall released an album on Shimmy Disc with permission from Atlantic: Real Men, a side project recorded with producer and Shimmy Disc founder Kramer.
-King Missile was featured in the 1990 documentary CutTime which chronicled the East Village music scene at the time.
+Shortly after getting signed, Hall released an album on Shimmy Disc with Atlantic's permission: Real Men, a side project recorded with producer and Shimmy Disc founder Mark Kramer.
+King Missile is featured in the 1990 documentary CutTime, which chronicles the East Village music scene at the time.